 Neil F. Lobo Research Professor

-Neil Lobo’s lab research focuses on mosquito-borne disease transmission, with studies both in the lab as well as in the field.
+Neil Lobo’s lab focuses on mosquito-borne disease transmission, with studies both in the lab as well as in the field.
 He has worked on research related to the entomology and epidemiology of diseases like malaria and Dengue, including transgenics, genomics, vector species compositions, vector bionomics, control strategies, intervention evaluation, vector population biology, and, human behavior and epidemiology spanning laboratory to field conditions.
 Research is directed towards collecting evidence that both elucidates the understanding of, and, directs decision making, strategies and policy towards protecting the world’s most vulnerable people from these diseases.

-Diseases like malaria are transmitted by species of Anopheles mosquitoes that vary markedly in biological attributes - including behavioral patterns of blood feeding, response to insecticides, and larval habitats.
+Diseases like malaria are transmitted by species of Anopheles mosquitoes that vary markedly in biological attributes - including when, where and how they blood feed, and, responses to insecticides.
 Such variation in behavior impacts the effectiveness of interventions such as Insecticide Treated bed nets (ITNs), indoor residual spraying (IRS), Spatial Repellants (SRs) and larval habitat treatments or modifications.
-The correct identification of local mosquito species and their behaviors, contribution to disease transmission, how these behaviors overlap with intervention functionality, as well as human behavior, is vital for the most efficient selection of interventions to reduce disease burden.
+The correct identification of local mosquito species and their behaviors, contribution to disease transmission, how these behaviors overlap with intervention functionality, as well as human behavior, is vital for strategic selection of interventions to reduce disease burden.
 The range of local drivers of malaria transmission combined with the diversity of Anopheles species capable of transmitting malaria increases the complexity around malaria transmission and prevention.
-A particular focus of this lab is residual transmission – transmission of the disease occurring outside the scope of protection of present interventions.
+A particular focus is drivers of residual transmission – transmission of the disease occurring outside the scope of protection of present interventions.

-The Lobo lab research also supports national malaria programs in making evidence-driven decisions on vector control strategy and intervention selection, to include operational approaches and priority indicators to expand understanding of local vector bionomics (e.g. indoor versus outdoor biting), identify gaps in protection with current vector control interventions (e.g. low coverage of LLINs, insecticide resistance, outdoor biting), and investigate drivers of transmission (e.g. rainfall, increased vulnerability and/or receptivity) in combination with epidemiological and other meta-data.
+The Lobo lab research supports several international ministry of health malaria programs in making evidence-driven decisions on vector control strategy and intervention selection, to include operational approaches and priority indicators to expand understanding of local vector bionomics (e.g. indoor versus outdoor biting), identify gaps in protection with current vector control interventions (e.g. low coverage of LLINs, insecticide resistance, outdoor biting), and investigate drivers of transmission (e.g. rainfall, human movement, increased vulnerability and/or receptivity) in combination with epidemiological and other meta-data.
 In turn, this data will help programs tailor solutions, reduce vector populations and human-vector contact, and drive down transmission using a minimum capacity-based dataset towards maximum impact.